dicekeys/dicekeys-android/packages.md

 These instructions are not sealed, but are stored in plaintext within a [PackagedSealedMessage], along with the ciphertext and the key-derivation options needed to re-derive the unsealing key from the user's DiceKey.

-# org.dicekeys.trustedapp
-The DiceKeys Application, which uses the device camera to read user's DiceKey and responds to other applications' requests for access to key _derived_ from that DiceKey.
-Since the DiceKey is a master key from which all other keys are derived,  The API and functionality of this application is kept small to limit the attack surface.